ArgKG/2021/index.md

 - .....

-## Paper Types
+## Article Contributions

 We invite the submission of papers and abstracts describing previously unpublished research, including new methodology, datasets, evaluations, surveys, reproduced results, negative results, and visionary positions.

-<b>Papers:</b>
+<b>Full Papers:</b>

 Papers should be restricted to 10 single-column pages, excluding references.
 Appendices should be put after references and submitted in one PDF document.
 We also encourage authors to upload their code and data (<=100 Mb) as part of their supplementary material in order to help reviewers assess the quality of the work.
 Like submissions, supplementary material must be anonymized.

-Archival/Nonarchival papers:  Authors of accepted papers will have the option for their paper to be archival (with full text in AKBC Proceedings) or non-archival (listed in AKBC Conference schedule, with full text in OpenReview, and the flexibility to also submit elsewhere).
+Archival/Nonarchival papers:  Authors of accepted papers will have the option for their paper to be archival (with full text in ArgKG Proceedings to be indexed in XXXX) or non-archival (listed in AKBC Conference schedule, with full text in OpenReview, and the flexibility to also submit elsewhere).
 For more on non-archival proceedings, this <a href="https://academia.stackexchange.com/questions/138797/what-exactly-is-a-non-Archival-venue-and-workshop-with-proceedings">post</a> might be helpful.

 <b>Extended Abstracts:</b>